Human Dimensions of Global Change (HDGC)

 A few of these centers are:

 - The Anthropological Center for Training and Research on Global Environmental Change (ACT)

 - Center for Research in Energy and the Environment (CREE)

-For information about obtaining a Ph.D. minor in the Human Dimensions of Global Environmental Change, please refer to the University Graduate School Bulletin for updated information (search for "Ph.D.
-Minor in the Human Dimensions").
+For information about obtaining a Ph.D. minor in the Human Dimensions of Global Environmental Change, please refer to the University Graduate School Bulletin for updated information (see "Ph.D.
+Minor in the Human Dimensions of Global Environmental Change").

 PLEASE NOTE: CIPEC is not a degree-granting program.
 Eligibility for the Ph.D. minor requires that the student be admitted to a degree-granting graduate program at IU, has permission from his or her primary advisor, and is in good academic standing.
 See The University Graduate School for information about applying to degree-granting programs at Indiana University.
 Minoring in Human Dimensions of Global Environmental Change requires 12 credit hours of approved courses.